 The COVID-19 pandemic has had an impact on the daily work of registered agencies, who have been challenged to continue their operations under “lock-down conditions”.

-To answer possible concerns and questions about registered agencies’ operations, at the beginning of the pandemic EQAR has prepared a note on a dedicated page, which was communicated to all registered agencies.
-In particular, EQAR announced the possibility for flexible arrangements for agency review schedules and clarified a number of matters regarding some specific ESG requirements i.e. organising reviews online instead of on site, moving meetings, trainings and other activities online, prolonging or delaying accreditations periods etc.
+To answer possible concerns and questions about registered agencies’ operations, at the beginning of the pandemic EQAR prepared a note on a dedicated page, which was communicated to all registered agencies.
+In particular, EQAR announced the possibility for flexible arrangements for agency review schedules and clarified a number of matters regarding some specific ESG requirements i.e. organising reviews online instead of on site, moving meetings, trainings and other activities online, prolonging or delaying accreditation periods etc.

 Monitoring of Registered Agencies